Maryland Oyster Liquor Oyster Chowder

 Oyster Liquor Chowder

-While New England can claim their clam chowder, we Marylanders hold the corner on oyster chowder.
+While New England can claim their clam chowder, we Marylanders hold the corner on oyster chowder and Oyster Stew.

 Every home cook will tell you their recipe is the best, but right here and right now, I am telling you that mine is the best!